karacasoft/Tetris/README.md

 # Tetris
 The game Tetris which I wrote for a CMPE160 project.

 If you just want to play it, here's a (Windows) runnable version of the game.
+(It includes the .jar file inside.
+You can run it on Mac and Linux, too)

 https://drive.google.com/file/d/0B0ekvOGQyPytX1ZsU21oOWJ2TXM/view?usp=sharing